Pitt-IshiharaLab/compressiontools/README.md

 2. Obtain the associated software license key by contacting the relevant person for your institute.
 2. Open Jetraw UI and load the DAT file.
 3. Apply the Jetraw UI license key.
-4. To compress an image, drag and drop an input images such as *M40-raw.tiff* or *CQ1-raw.tiff*, choose *Operation compression* and *Settings: xxx* from the drop down menus and click compress.
+4. To compress an image,
+- Drag and drop an input image such as *M40-raw.tiff* or *CQ1-raw.tiff*
+- Select *Operation compression* in the drop down menu.
+- Select *Settings: xxx* in the drop down menu.
+- Click *Compress*.
 5. Check that the resulting file size is smaller than the input.
 6. Check that you can open the compressed image in Fiji.

-Note: These steps can be carried out with [Jetraw >Resources >Test Dataset](https://www.jetraw.com/downloads/software)) as well.
+Note: These steps can also be performed with [Jetraw >Resources >Test Dataset](https://www.jetraw.com/downloads/software).

 ## Utility scripts for batch compression